 Q1.
 Who will be doing most of the work?

 A1.
-The contract was awarded to Aecon Construction for completion of all construction works with the Contract Administration being completed by McIntosh Perry Consulting Engineers.
+The contract was awarded to GIP (Formerly Aecon Construction) for completion of all construction works with the Contract Administration being completed by McIntosh Perry Consulting Engineers.

 Q2.
 What is the purpose of this project?

 A2.
 The purpose of this project is to rehabilitate the Bay of Quinte Skyway to extend its service life and upgrade to current design standards.
 Works will also be completed at the Highway 49/York Road signalized intersection to upgrade traffic signals and removal of North Bound Channelized right turn for increased safety.

 A3.
 The Bay of Quinte Skyway Bridge is an 850 m long, high-level bridge carrying two lanes of Highway 49 traffic over the Bay of Quinte.
 The Skyway constitutes a fixed link between Prince Edward County to the south and the mainland and Highway 401 to the north.
 It is one of four fixed link connections to Prince Edward County, which is an important agricultural and recreational destination.
 Highway 49 north of the bridge passes through Tyendinaga Mohawk Territory, a roughly 18,000-acre Territory along the north shore of the Bay of Quinte.